“Google’s Pixel XL is the best Android phone you can buy, hands down.”

 Google’s Pixel XL is the Android phone we’ve always wanted.
-It’s as gorgeous, powerful, slick, and easily upgradeable as the iPhone.
+It’s as gorgeous, powerful, slick, and as easily upgraded as an iPhone.
 It’s the best Android phone of 2016 hands down.
 One question remains: Is this the Android phone that will make you want to leave the iPhone behind for good?

 A familiar design with a bit of Google magic

 Maybe it was that new phone feeling or the subtle little G for Google on the back of the phone, but the Pixel XL has a magic quality about it.
 This is it!
 The first Google Phone!

 Just like the majority of Android phones these days, the Pixel’s body is mostly aluminum.
 It looks like a cross between an iPhone and the Huawei Honor 8, thanks to a mixed media design that uses metal and glass; it’s high-end with nice texture.
 The phone feels silky smooth against your fingers and provides an interesting contrast of materials.